davidolivefarga/everybody-codes-2024/quest_01/README.md

 AxBCDDCAxD
 ```

-### 🎯 Objective

-Calculate the total amount of healing potions required to defeat all creatures.
+This time there are two new possible types of creature:

+-   Creatures of type `D` require **5 healing potions** to be defeated.
+-   An `x` indicates an empty spot with no creature in it.

-However, there's a twist: the list must be interpreted in groups of 2.
-When a group contains 2 creatures, defeating them requires **1 extra healing potion per creature**.
+Also, the list must now be interpreted in pairs.
+If a pair contains 2 creatures, defeating them requires **1 extra healing potion per creature**.

+We want to calculate the amount of healing potions required to defeat all creatures.

 ### 📜 Solution

-Straight-forward solution, the only thing worth mentioning is that the input guarantees that all groups will be complete (that is, `creatures.length % 2 === 0`).
+Straight-forward solution, the only thing worth mentioning is that the input is guaranteed to have complete pairs (that is, `creatures.length % 2 === 0`).
 Otherwise, we would simply need to append `x` to the list until all groups are completed.

 ```js
 const potionsPerCreature = { A: 0, B: 1, C: 3, D: 5, x: 0 };